choojun/choojun.github.io/wsl.md

 ## E. Hadoop Installation and Configuration

 Note:
-1. Throughout our practical, we will assume that the Hadoop user name is hduser.
+1. Throughout our practical, we will assume that the Hadoop user name is **hduser**.
 2. The first time that you launch your WSL Linux distro, you will be prompted to create a default user account.
 You may choose to either
     * name the default user account as hduser, or
     * create a separate user account named hduser.